nardi-js/nardi-js/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying on Albukhary International University
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+### 🔭 I’m currently studying on Albukhary International University
+### 🌱 I’m currently learning Javascript
+### 👯 I’m looking to collaborate on webdev
+### 🤔 I’m looking for help with my JavaScript
+### 📫 How to reach me: Linkdin and Email.
+### 😄 Pronouns: Him/He